Logan County SCD Board of Supervisors

 The Logan County SCD received grant dollars for the purpose of improving grassland and cropland practices.
 Funding is available at a 60% rate to producers in Logan County.
 The funding was received in 2017 from the North Dakota Outdoor Heritage Fund (OHF).
 The OHF was established in 2013 to provide grants that enhance conservation practices in our state.
 The OHF receives its funds from ND oil and gas tax revenue.

-A sign-up period runs from October 1, 2017 to February 1, 2018.
+A sign-up period runs from February 2, 2018 to June 1, 2018.
 Funding is not guaranteed.
-Stop by the office after October 1 and visit with SCD staff for more information.
+Stop by the office and visit with SCD staff for more information.

 Board meetings are held at